PsyTeachR/data-skills-v2/docs/08-belong-error.md

 ## Activity 8: Boxplots

 Now we want to make a boxplot that shows belonging scores by gender using `ggplot()`.
-This won't code throw an error, but it also won't fully run and you'll need to put your cursor in the console and press escape to get out of it.
+This code will either give you an error of `incomplete expression` or it may not throw an error, but it also won't fully run and you'll need to put your cursor in the console and press escape to get out of it.

 ```r